ntqqrev/IDA_ClassInformer_PlugIn/README.md

 #### Update & Status

 Long overdue for an update.
-In particular for major IDA Pro version 9.
+In particular for major IDA Pro version 9 (now 9.2).

 * Has been for a while since , most certainly with version 9, that IDA's own built-in *rtti.dll* plugin does an excellent job of finding and labeling RTTI data.
   In some testing with my latest version, Class Informer typically only finds a very small percent, if any at all, of RTTI placements that IDA doesn't find.